 Warm fuzzy Christmas movies are some of my favorite things to indulge in over the holiday season.
-That is the main reason why every year at this time I scour Amazon for all the latest television DVD releases.
+That is the main reason why every year at this time I scour online retailers for all the latest television DVD releases.
 This is also true of The Christmas Card, a Hallmark channel movie; this endearing little film is now at the top of my “classics” list.

 The Christmas Card (2006) TV Film Review